Maddie’s First Warning Forecast

 Meteorologist Maddie Kirker’s First Warning Forecast

-After a cooler and less humid day, conditions will become very comfortable overnight with lows in the 50s.
-North winds will decrease overnight and skies will be mostly clear.
+Nice and quiet overnight with cool lows in the 50s.
+Skies will be mostly clear and winds will be light.

-Highs will return to the mid 70s on Wednesday, near normal for this time of year.
-The lower humidity will also continue leading to a very pleasant day.
-Skies will be sunny and winds will be light out of the east.
+Our next chance for showers and storms will move in late Thursday.
+Expect a mix of sun and clouds through the first part of the day with an isolated shower/storm possible.
+The biggest chance for showers/storms will be Thursday night.
+A strong to severe storm is possible with a higher severe threat to the north and lower threat to the south.
+Temperatures will warm back to the mid 80s tomorrow and humidity will increase though the day.

-Our next chance for showers and storms will move in on Thursday.
-Clouds will build in Thursday morning with scattered showers and storms through the afternoon.
-A strong to severe storm is possible with the biggest severe threat closer to northern Virginia and Maryland.
-Temperatures will warm back to the mid 80s for the end of the week.
+Skies will clear on Friday with more heat and humidity.
+Highs will warm to the upper 80s.

-Mainly dry conditions return heading into the Memorial Day weekend.
-Temperatures will remain above normal and hot.
-Sunday looks to be the hottest day with highs back into the lower 90s for many locations.
-A storm or two will be possible each afternoon but a washout is not anticipated at this time including on Memorial Day.
+This weekend will be nice but very summer-like.
+Expect partly cloudy skies with a slim chance for a shower or storm (10-20%).
+Highs will slip to the mid 80s on Saturday and climb to near 90 on Sunday and Monday.

 Weather & Health